spoonk/chip-imaging/frontend/README.md

 [ x ] make linear stitcher be able to handle a rotation [ x ] make stitcher able to handle fewer than expected images (it might already)

-[ ] implement getting stitched result on frontend

 [ x ] zoom the html element not the canvas for the image canvas component
-    - stuff can go out of bounds on canvas if too much zoom [ ] zoom slider for manual align
+    - stuff can go out of bounds on canvas if too much zoom [ x ] zoom slider for manual align
 [ ] use MUI stack for laying out buttons

 [ ] implement stitcher manager for cleaner code